GCC Middle and Back End API Reference

 #define STRUB_INTERNAL_MAX_EXTRA_ARGS 3

-Symbolic macro for the max number of arguments that internal strub may add to
+Symbolic macro for the max number of arguments that internal strub may add to a function.

 Referenced by can_strub_internally_p().